Gary Brown (running back)

 Gary Leroy Brown (July 1, 1969 – April 10, 2022) was an American professional football player who was a running back for eight seasons in the National Football League (NFL) for three teams from 1991 to 1999.
 Brown played college football at Penn State and was drafted by the Houston Oilers in the eighth round of the 1991 NFL draft.
 He was also the running backs coach at the University of Wisconsin.

 Playing career

+Playing for Williamsport Area High School in the mid-1980s, Brown accumulated over 4,000 yards and 74 touchdowns in his high school career.
+While at Penn State, he rushed 260 times for 1,321 yards and 11 touchdowns.
+In his junior season, Brown was moved to defensive back after being in a deep running back room which included Blair Thomas.
 Brown played for three teams during his time in the NFL and rushed for over 1,000 yards twice in his career, first with the Houston Oilers during the 1993 season with 1,002 yards and then for the New York Giants during the 1998 season with 1,063 yards.